Editorial Freelancers Association: Is It Worth It to Join?

 You can also search for groups that are based in your locality to take advantage of live events.

-Ultimately, the most important thing in deciding whether to join the EFA — or any other editorial society — is to consider your needs, and whether you think the society is built to meet them.
+Ultimately, the most important thing in deciding whether to join the Editorial Freelancers Association — or any other editorial society — is to consider your needs, and whether you think the society is built to meet them.
 If you prioritize building a strong network in the US, it may be worth it to join the EFA.
 If, however, you’re searching for jobs and training courses, you’re probably better off not paying for a membership and trying out other sites and organizations, some of which are free to access.